Skip to content

 dhcp advanced settings 2

-• Lease Time: The duration for which a device can use an IP address assigned via DHCP.
+• Lease Time: The period for which a DHCP-assigned IP address is valid for a device.

-• Gateway: The device that routes traffic between the local network and external networks (e.g., the internet).
+• Gateway: The device that routes traffic between the local network and external networks such as the Internet.

-• DNS Server 1: The primary server responsible for translating domain names into IP addresses.
+• DNS Server 1: The primary server that translates domain names into IP addresses.

-• DNS Server 2: A backup server used to resolve domain names if the primary DNS server fails.
+• DNS Server 2: The secondary server used for domain name resolution if the primary DNS server is unavailable.

-• LPR Server: (Line Printer Remote Server) A service that manages print jobs and enables networked devices to send print requests to remote printers.
-Multiple printer LPR ports can be filled.
+• LPR Server: (Line Printer Remote Server) A service that manages print jobs and allows network devices to send print requests to remote printers.
+Multiple LPR printer ports can be configured.

 Address Reservation